 These irresistible mini desserts will not only be devoured in seconds, but you’ll have such a blast making them too!
 They’re the perfect treat for your kids to help out with in the kitchen this holiday season.
 Let them decorate the snowmen faces and be sure to take pictures of the hilarious results!
 Perhaps a friendly Oreo snowman decorating competition is in order?!

 Even if your little ones are not into helping out in the kitchen, you better believe they’ll be right there to lick the bowl.
 The melted chocolate coating on that indulgent bite of oreo and cream cheese is a winning combination.
-They are always a welcome addition to any dessert table.
+These plus white chocolate covered Oreos and Christmas Oreo balls are always a welcome addition to any dessert table.